BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 particleSystem.stop();
 ```

+Please note that stopping a particle system will prevent the creation of new particles but the living ones will continue to be updated.
+If you want to reset a system to an empty state, you will also have to call `particleSystem.reset()`

 Feel free to play with this scene... [**at our online playground**]( https://www.babylonjs-playground.com/?12).

 ### customEffect (the fourth parameter in the constructor)